maxtepkeev/python-redmine/docs/resources/issue.rst

 .. versionadded:: 2.4.0

-To delete a journal set it's `notes` attribute to empty string:
+To delete a journal set its `notes` attribute to empty string:

 .. code-block:: python